-(97) Primary Market Area (“PMA”)--See Primary Market.
+(96) Primary Market Area (“PMA”)--See Primary Market.

-(98) Principal--Persons that will exercise Control (which includes voting board members pursuant to §10.3(a)(29) of this chapter) over a partnership, corporation, limited liability company, trust, or any other private entity.
+(97) Principal--Persons that will be capable of exercising Control (which includes voting board members pursuant to §10.3(a)(29) of this chapter) over a partnership, corporation, limited liability company, trust, or any other private entity.
 In the case of:

 (A) partnerships, Principals include all General Partners, and Principals with ownership interest and special limited partners with ownership interest who also possess factors or attributes that give them Control;